nxhoaf/OwlProject/README.md

 Note that when used with the top <html> element, `RdfLib.getAllTriples(event.target);` will list all the rdfa in the page.

-### Blacklist wrong triples
+### Ignore unwanted triples
 The [RDFa prime specification](http://www.w3.org/TR/xhtml-rdfa-primer/) say that when we have a tag containing 'rel' and
 'href' attribute at the same time, the 'rel' should be considered as **predicate** and the 'href' should be considered as **object**.
-However, this definition is somehow inconsistent.
-The declaration of external css matches perfectly this definition:
+Unfortunately, there're some exceptions.
+For example, the declaration of external css matches  this definition:

 ```
 <link rel="stylesheet" type="text/css" href="http://link/to/file.css">
 ```
 Obviously, this is not what we want.
-The library provide us a way to avoid such situations.
+The library provides us a way to avoid such situations.
 All we need to do is declare an array containing all 'ignore element' like this: